 Igniting Brilliance: An Integral Approach to Education

-Whenever Ken Wilber is asked where he thinks integral thought could make the biggest difference in the world, he always answers the same way: "education".
+Whenever we are asked where we think integral thought could make the biggest difference in the world, we always answer the same way: education.
 After all, the integral map represents an all-encompassing, all-inclusive survey of the human experience, offering the most comprehensive record of knowledge, intelligence, potential, and development that we have ever seen, making this an exceptionally fertile time for a full-scale renaissance in education.
-Listen as Willow Dea talks to Ken about her new book Igniting Brilliance: Integral Education for the 21st Century, exploring the promise of an educational approach that can fully nourish, enrich, and challenge our children in every dimension of their lives.

 But on the heels of the documentaries that brought these numbers to light – Davis Guggenheim’s documentary Waiting For Superman (2010) and Vicki Abeles’ Race to Nowhere (2010) – comes Igniting Brilliance: Integral Education for the 21st Century, a book that shifts the conversation away from education’s failures, to education’s potential.